Yale School of Engineering and Applied Science: School foundation, dissolution, and revival (1919–)

 Vanderlick was reappointed by the University for a second term in 2013.
 In March 2015, Yale's Department of Computer Science joined the University's four engineering departments as part of the School of Engineering & Applied Science.
 In June 2016, construction began on an underground teaching concourse that will physically link the Department of Computer Science to other main engineering buildings.
 The 10,000-square-foot space is designed specifically for undergraduate engineering laboratories and hands-on learning experiences.

 Engineering at Yale experienced a renaissance during Vanderlick's tenure as dean.
 Interest and enrollment in Yale's engineering programs flourished and numerous student groups centered on engineering were created.
 Notably, the School has consistently maintained one of the highest percentage of engineering bachelor's degrees awarded to women in the nation.
 Vanderlick led the recruitment of more than 30 new faculty members and paved the way for vital capital improvements to include extensive research space and state-of-the-art teaching facilities.
 Fundraising during Vanderlick's time as dean reached record highs for the School, including gifts of $50 million for 10 new endowed faculty chairs, $26 million to create and sustain the Center for Engineering Innovation & Design, $20 million for growth in computer science, and $10 million for the new undergraduate teaching concourse scheduled to open in fall 2017.

 In January 2017, it was announced that Vanderlick would return full-time to teaching and research after her term as dean concludes.
 In a message to the University community, President Peter Salovey praised Vanderlick's energy and creativity as well as her success in bringing to life the “cool nature of engineering.”
 Salovey also noted that Vanderlick “excelled in carrying out her charge to reinvigorate engineering at Yale” and credited her for the university's reemergence “as a national leader in engineering education and research.”
+In 2023, Yale announced a "historic investment in engineering" encompassing several major construction projects over the next 10 to 15 years, on sites already owned and occupied by the university.